akanbiolaide/Honey_Bee_Colony_Loss_US/README.md

 ### Stressors and Threats to Honey Bee Population in the US:

 - Colony Collaspe Disorder (CCD)
-- Parasites - Varroa mites
+- Parasites
 - Pathogens/Disease
 - Poor Nutrition
 - Pesticides
-- Improper Management of Bee Colonies - Queen Quality
+- Improper Management of Bee Colonies

 ### Purpose of this analysis:

-  The purpose of this project is to analyze the data on Honey Bee Colony Loss from 2010 to 2020 to determine what may causing or contributing to the decline of Honey Bee colonies in the US
+  The purpose of this project is to analyze the data on Honey Bee Colony Loss from 2010 to 2020 to determine what threats and stressors are causing or contributing to the decline of Honey Bee colonies in the US.

   This analysis was selected because we want to highlight the growing decline of Honey Bee colonies in the U.S.

  **Other questions we hope to answer:**

-  - Are there specific measures that are more effective than others?
-  - What else can be done to help improve the health and habitate of Honey Bees in the US?
+  - What measures can be implemented to help improve the health and habitate of Honey Bees in the US?
   - What can the general public do to help?

 ### Data Resources and Description: